We often hear negative comments about the MHRA, even during training sessions.

 Let’s start with a few facts.

-The Medicines and Healthcare products Regulatory Agency (MHRA) are the UK’s regulator of medicines, medical devices, and blood components for transfusion, and are responsible for ensuring their safety, quality and effectiveness.
+The Medicines and Healthcare products Regulatory Agency (MHRA) are the UK’s regulator of medicines, medical devices, and blood components for transfusion.
+They are responsible for ensuring their safety, quality and effectiveness.

-The Inspectors from the Inspection Enforcement and Standards (IES) division are people, doing a very important job.
+The Inspectors from the Inspection Enforcement and Standards (IES) division are people, doing a very important job, which is to ensure that risks to human health are minimised and, where possible, removed.

 In some cases that is by regulating sites, and escalating their deficiencies upwards to the Inspection Action Group (IAG) who may suspend or revoke licences, or force a variation to remove an RP from the licence.